-In connection with the issuance of Senior Refunding Bonds, the additional bonds test may instead be met if the State certifies that the issuance of the Senior Refunding Bonds will not increase Maximum Annual Debt Service.
+Additional Bonds may be issued to refund Outstanding Bonds.
+In connection with the issuance of any Senior Refunding Bonds, the additional bonds test may instead be met if the State certifies that the issuance of the Senior Refunding Bonds will not increase Maximum Annual Debt Service.

-Additional Bonds may be issued in various forms, including among others Variable Rate Bonds or Bond Anticipation Notes (such as additional EMCP).
-Additional Bonds may be designated as Senior Bonds (on a parity with the outstanding Senior Bonds), as Subordinate Bonds, or as Junior Subordinate Bonds (on a parity with the principal payments on the EMCP).
+Additional Bonds may be issued in various forms, including among others Variable Rate Bonds or Bond Anticipation Notes.
+Additional Bonds may be designated as Senior Bonds (on a parity with the outstanding Senior Bonds), as Subordinate Bonds, or as Junior Subordinate Bonds.